-BRITE Fellows will be expected to participate in NSF organized convenings and activities throughout the year.
-These activities may include a kick-off meeting, technical workshops, an annual meeting to report progress, and curricular workshops as a means of exploring techniques for further innovation.
-Fellows must be able to demonstrate a significant commitment to this activity, and as such are expected to dedicate a minimum of 2 months of non-teaching effort per year to be eligible.
+As a cohort, BRITE Fellows may be invited to participate in NSF organized meetings and activities throughout the year.
+These may include a kick-off meeting, technical workshops, and curricular workshops as a means of exploring techniques for further innovation.
+BRITE Fellows may be encouraged to serve on NSF advisory boards, panels, or groups.
+A list of BRITE Fellows will be announced publicly.

-BRITE Fellows will form a cohort that offers their perspectives on leading edge research at annual BRITE Fellow conferences.
-They may be encouraged to serve on advisory boards, panels, or groups.
-A list of BRITE Fellows will be shared publicly.
-The BRITE cohort will reflect the geographic and institutional diversity across the United States.